wangleo1/SQL-Project/cleaning_data.md

 The final piece of data cleaning within the project involved product names.
 The product names had been initially been provided in a directory format, making the interpolation of results rather difficult.
 The convert_name UDF seeks to drop the “YouTube”, “Google” and “Android” prefixes proceeding the product names.
 Additionally, “Home/” had been dropped from the product categories for similar reasons as the product names; this had been directly altered within the queries as opposed to a UDF for simplicity.

+Note: All transformational processes had been stored in the form of UDFs so they could be later applied to any of the datasets.
+Only data used within the analysis/calculations had been cleaned.
+Data which had not been used had not been cleaned.

 Queries:
 --creates a new table that resemebles the analytics table (but without duplicating rows)